At the in-person conference

 Quiet spaces for online participation

-There are many quiet spaces available across the University of Birmingham campus.
+There will be quiet spaces available at the conference venue.
 If you are struggling to find somewhere suitable, please come to a Helpdesk for advice.

 - We will have headsets available to borrow from the conference Helpdesk, though we also encourage delegates to bring their own.
 Delegates must use headsets/headphones for joining sessions, to avoid disrupting other delegates.